Implications from ${B\to K^*\ell^+\ell^-}$ observables using $3 \text{fb}^{-1}$ of LHCb data: New Physics Analysis

-The relation for $\AFB$ in Eq.~\eqref{eq:AFBsol} can also be tested using \lhcb data.
-In Fig.~\ref{fig:AFB} we compare theoretically calculated $\AFB$ mean values and $1\sigma$ errors with experimental measurements for the respective $q^2$ bins where all the observables in the `relation' is assumed to be Gaussian distributions in data.
+The relation between the observables for asymmetries $A_4$, $A_5$ and $\AFB$ given in Eqs.~\eqref{eq:Obs-relationA4} -- \eqref{eq:Obs-relationAFB} can also be tested using \lhcb data \cite{LHCb:2015dla}.
+In Fig.~\ref{fig:obsAll}, top left panel, we compare theoretically calculated $\AFB$ mean values and $\pm 1\sigma$ errors (in yellow bands) with experimental measurements (red error bars) for the respective $q^2$ bins.
+All observables in the r.h.s of Eq.~\eqref{eq:Obs-relationAFB} (`relation' ) are assumed to be Gaussian distributions in data and the predictions for $\AFB$ in yellow bands are obtained using the expression of the `relation'.
 A very good agreement is evident for most $q^2$ regions, however, for the ranges $11.0\le q^2\le 12.5 ~\gev^2$ and $15\le q^2\le 17 ~\gev^2$ a deviation of $2.1\sigma$ and $1.8\sigma$ is observed.
-A similar relation for $A_4$ results in a very good agreement except for showing a discrepancy of $2.3\sigma$ only in the $0.1\le q^2\le 0.98~\gev^2$ bin.
+Similarly `relation' for $A_4$ in Eq.~\eqref{eq:Obs-relationA4} results in a very good agreement except for showing a discrepancy of $2.3\sigma$ only in the $0.1\le q^2\le 0.98~\gev^2$ bin, in right top panel of Fig.~\ref{fig:obsAll}.
 The disagreement in the value of $\AFB$ and $A_4$ in some $q^2$ bins indicates that there is no set of form factors and Wilson coefficients which can explain $\AFB$ and $A_4$ completely.
-Observables $A_5$ or equivalently $P_5$~\cite{Descotes-Genon:2014uoa} are found to be in complete agreement i.e. within about $1\sigma$ deviation for all $q^2$ bins.
-Details can be found in Ref.~\cite{Supp,Mandal-Sinha}.
-Our conclusions have no bearing on and do not rule out the observation made by \lhcb in Ref.~\cite{LHCb:2015dla}.
-The discrepancy observed by \lhcb is dependent on the comparison with model based calculation of form factors which ignore charm loop contributions.
-If these assumptions are correct, signal of new physics may well be indicated in the bins suggested by Ref.~\cite{LHCb:2015dla}.
+Observables $A_5$ or equivalently $P_5^\prime$~\cite{DescotesGenon:2012zf} are found to be in complete agreement i.e. within about $\pm 1\sigma$ deviation for all $q^2$ bins as shown in the two lower panels of Fig.~\ref{fig:obsAll}.
+The solutions for $A_5$ and $\AFB$ have ambiguities.
+We chose the ambiguity for which the chi-squared deviations are the least.
+Our conclusions have no bearing on and do not rule out the observation made by \lhcb in observable $P_5^\prime$ in Refs.~\cite{LHCb:2015dla,Aaij:2013qta}.
+The predictions of observable $P_5^\prime$ derived from the relation is a signal of consistency of \lhcb results.
+We note that the relation remains valid except in the presence of NP operators that result in modified new angular distribution.
+Hence we do not expect to see the discrepancy observed by \lhcb \cite{Aaij:2013qta} if right-handed currents or extra vector current such as $Z'$ contributes to the decay.
+The discrepancy observed by \lhcb depends on the comparison with model based calculation of form factors.
+Whereas, the predictions of these asymmetries made in this paper, are independent of any form factor values and depend purely on the gauge structure of SM.
+If the model dependent calculations of form factors are correct, signal of new physics may well be indicated in the bins suggested by Ref.~\cite{Aaij:2013qta}.
 We find that \lhcb data indicates yet another independent discrepancy.